-At BFIS we recognize that children have an innate curiosity and through our inspiring inquiry-based program, children foster their wonderings and knowledge.
-We know that our youngest students are competent, creative and resilient learners, who learn best through a ‘hands-on approach’ when making discoveries, within a supportive environment.
+Our Reggio Emilia approach to Early Childhood puts children in the driver’s seat and recognizes that they have an innate curiosity and the power to develop and learn from their environment.
+Through our inquiry-based program, children foster their wonderings and knowledge.
+We know that our youngest students are competent, creative, and resilient learners, who learn best through a “hands-on approach” when making discoveries within a supportive environment.

 Reggio Emilia identifies the environment as the ‘third teacher.’
-Knowing the capabilities of our learners, our environment is set up for the children to independently follow their interests, select materials and engage in a meaningful and intentional way.
+Knowing the capabilities of our learners, our environment is set up for the children to independently follow their interests, select materials, and engage in meaningful and intentional ways.
 The setting promotes relationships, communication, collaboration, and exploration through play.
-Through a purposeful choice of materials, the environment promotes creativity, thinking, problem-solving and risk-taking through open-ended provocations.
+Through purposeful choice of materials, the environment promotes creativity, thinking, problem-solving, and risk-taking through open-ended provocations.